litestar-org/litestar/docs/topics/sync-vs-async.rst

-Litestar supports synchronous as well as asynchronous callables in almost all places where it's possible to do so.
+Litestar supports synchronous as well as asynchronous callables in almost all places where it is possible to do so.
 In general, three different modes of execution are
 supported:

 - Running asynchronous callables directly